Samyang Comtech: History

 In 1990, the R&D Laboratory was established for the development of new products, and in May 1997, the first domestic bulletproof helmet and bulletproof vest were developed for the South Korean military.

 In June 1998, it began producing Korean Special Armor Plate (KSAP), the first domestic composite armor for main battle tanks developed for the K1A1.

 In 2002 and 2003, it succeeded in developing the world's lightest bulletproof helmet weighing 1,115 grams.

-In September 2006, the company name was changed from Oriental to Samyang Comtech (Samyang Composite Technology).
+In September 2006, the company name was changed from Oriental Industry to Samyang Comtech (Samyang Composite Technology).

 In June 2008, it was developed the special armor plate for the K2 Black Panther.

 In December 2008, it was designated as a co-developer of a project responsible for transferring KSAP-based armor package technology to develop Turkish Altay MBT.

 In 2011, it was developed armor kit for the light tactical vehicle (LTV) and an add-on armor for the wheeled armored vehicle (WAV).

 In 2018, it was developed add-on armor for the 30 mm wheeled anti-aircraft guns, command post wheeled armored vehicle, and K239 Chunmoo export versions.

 In 2019, it was developed steel ball filing for new 81 mm mortar.